gdut-wj/CSS-The-Definitive-Guide-4th-zh/book/ch7.md

 // 7-45

 Another solution—possibly the simplest of all—is to set the styles such that lines are no taller than absolutely necessary to hold their content.
-This is where we might use a line-height of 1.0.
-This value will multiply itself by every font-size to get the same value as the font-size of every element.
+This is where we might use a `line-height` of `1.0`.
+This value will multiply itself by every `font-size` to get the same value as the `font-size` of every element.
 Thus, for every element, the inline box will be the same as the content area, which will mean the absolute minimum size necessary is used to contain the content area of each element.

 Most fonts still display a little bit of space between the lines of character glyphs because characters are usually smaller than their em boxes.
-The exception is script (“cursive”) fonts, where character glyphs are usually larger than their em boxes.
+The exception is script (“cursive”) fonts, where character glyphs are usually `larger` than their em boxes.

 ### 7.3.9 Adding Box Properties

 As you’re aware from previous discussions, padding, margins, and borders may all be applied to inline nonreplaced elements.
 These aspects of the inline element do not influence the height of the line box at all.
-If you were to apply some borders to a span element without any margins or padding, you’d get results such as those shown in Figure 7-46.
+If you were to apply some borders to a `span` element without any margins or padding, you’d get results such as those shown in Figure 7-46.

-The border edge of inline elements is controlled by the font-size, not the lineheight.
-In other words, if a span element has a font-size of 12px and a line-height of 36px, its content area is 12px high, and the border will surround that content area.
+The border edge of inline elements is controlled by the `font-size`, not the `line-height`.
+In other words, if a `span` element has a `font-size` of `12px` and a `line-height` of `36px`, its content area is `12px` high, and the border will surround that content area.

 Alternatively, we can assign padding to the inline element, which will push the borders away from the text itself: